Go back

 Strengths: high-volume pre-delivery filtering for spam and known indicators, mature policies, and reputation checks.

-Gaps: limited visibility into post-delivery behavior (forwarding rules, internal mail, lateral movement), little context across apps (email ↔ Drive), and no tenant-native ability to pull messages or reverse changes once delivered.
+Gaps: limited visibility into post-delivery behavior (forwarding rules, lateral movement), little context across apps (email ↔ Drive), and no tenant-native ability to pull messages or reverse changes once delivered.

 When Does Cloud-Native Email Security Win Over a Traditional SEG?